Tavan Tolgoi: History

 The Tavan Talgoi deposit was discovered by a Soviet exploration team that included the first Mongolian geologist Jaltsavyn Dugersuren in 1945, and exploratory drilling and feasibility studies continued until 1985.
 After Mongolia's democratic transition in 1990/91, the government allowed foreign companies to explore the deposit.
 BHP gained the exploratory rights in the early 1990s; however, they relinquished the rights in the mid-1990s because of financial concerns.
 In 2006, the government awarded Energy Resources LLC the mining license over the Ukhaa Khudag section (license MV-11952).
 The government also amended the Minerals Law in 2006 and identified 15 strategic deposits (allowing the government greater ownership of mines), of which Tavan Tolgoi was one.

 In 2007, the government decided to review the ownership and investment rights over Tavan Tolgoi, and the prime minister (Bayar Sanjaa) proposed to renationalise the deposit - the government would gain 50%, Energy Resources keeping 14% and other investors the remaining 36%.
 Erdenes MGL LLC was formed as a wholly government-owned company in 2007, and later that year the government renationalised Tavan Tolgoi, leaving Energy Resources with the Ukhaa Khudag section.
 The government began negotiations in 2009 with mining companies to give them a 48% stake in Tavan Tolgoi.
 BHP was initially interested in, but in early 2009 withdrew its bid.
 After this, Peabody Energy (an American mining company) reportedly approached the government interested in the deposit.

 In 2010, the Erdenes MGL LLC formed a new company - Erdenes Tavan Tolgoi - which would hold the licenses and manage the Tavan Tolgoi deposit.
 In July 2010 it was reported that the government had decided to sell 30% of Erdenes TT, keep 40%, give 10% to Mongolian citizens and 20% to Mongolian companies.
 However, in 2011 the government announced plans for an IPO of 29% of Erdenes TT, and to continue to give 10% of the shares to citizens and reduce from 20% to 10% the amount given to Mongolian companies, with the government to hold the remaining 51%.
 The money raised from the IPO would be used to fund the development of East Tsankhi, while West Tsankhi would be sold to a mining consortia.

+Erdenes Tavan Tolgoi plays a pivotal role in the country's economy and recently funded a $100 cash dividend for all citizens amid rising pollution concerns in Ulaanbaatar.